ConvLab/ConvLab/convlab/modules/nlu/multiwoz/milu/README.md

 # MILU
 MILU is a joint neural model that allows you to simultaneously predict multiple dialog act items (a dialog act item takes a form of domain-intent(slot, value).
-Since it is common that, in a multi-domain setting, an utterance has multiple dialog act items, MILU is likely to yield higher performance than conventional sigle-intent models.
+Since it is common that, in a multi-domain setting, an utterance has multiple dialog act items, MILU is likely to yield higher performance than conventional single-intent models.

 ## Example usage